haahussain/ETL_and_Data_Analysis_Media_Industry/README.md

 # movie-statz : Flatiron Data Science Mod 1 Project
 Contributors: Haider Hussain and Brian Yee

-In this project, we set out to determine what kind of movie would be the most profitable.
+In this project we set out to determine what kind of movie would be the most profitable.
 ## Process
 We set up an AWS RDS to store our data from different sources.
 Using primarily Python programming language in this project for: